How to Repurpose Old Saw Blades Into Garden Tools

 -

-Pick your tool style (weeder, scraper, edging).
+Pick your tool style.

+Choose a weeder, scraper, or edging design.
 Decide whether the blade edge faces outward, downward, or at a cutting angle. -

-Measure and mark.
+Measure and mark the layout.

 Cut the blade to shape if needed.